About Us

 Thomas Hoffman

-Board Director
+Board Chair

 Tom currently serves as the Fibre Manager for Kruger Kamloops Pulp LP.
 He earned his Bachelor of Science in Forestry from the University of Alberta in 1982 and holds registration as a Professional Forester in both Alberta (now retired) and British Columbia.